 For more information about the benefits of Craniosacral Therapy American Cancer Society

 Deep Tissue & Adv.
-Deep Tissue - Tigger Points, Myofascial Release, PNF, Muscle Energy Techniques, Strain - Conunterstrain Positional Release Techniques, and Soft Tissue Joint Mobilization Moves for the hips, shoulders and neck.
-Taken from SBBW Website
+Deep Tissue - Tigger Points, Myofascial Release, PNF, Muscle Energy Techniques, Strain - Conunterstrain Positional Release Techniques, and Soft Tissue Joint Mobilization Moves for the hips, shoulders, and neck.

 NEURO-STRUCTURAL BODYWORK has proven highly effective in:

 - releasing fascial restrictions and allowing for new neurological impulses, which support postural balance and free range of motion;

 - treating both acute injuries and chronic conditions including strained muscles, upper/lower back and disc problems, frozen shoulder, joint injuries, fibromyalgia, migraines, TMJ and chronic fatigue syndrome;